sam-maverick/enhanced-messageme/README.md

 npm install -g eas-cli
 ```

 Then log in to your EAS account.
-If you do not have any, just create one.
+If you do not have any, just create one at https://expo.dev.
+Please note that this is the EAS account; not your Apple Developer account.
+You will be asked about your Apple Developer account credentials later.

 ```
 eas login
 ```

-When you try to build for the first time, you should be asked about the Apple developer credentials you want to use.
-If you need to change the credentials after they have been cached by EAS, I recommend you check [this reference](https://stackoverflow.com/questions/72883150/how-to-logout-from-appleid-on-expo-build).
+You then need to follow the instructions [here](https://developer.apple.com/support/expiration/) to install the new Apple Worldwide Developer Relations Intermediate Certificate.
+Otherwise, you will get the following error when deploying the app: `Distribution certificate with fingerprint <...> hasn't been imported successfully`.

 # 9. Deploying the apps

+For deploying the apps, we provide a `build.js` script that performs all the necessary steps to perform a clean build of the app bundle.
+You do not need to (nor should) modify the `android` and `ios` folders under the ppimagemarker, emclient, and ppclient folders.
+Once the build is complete, it will automatically install it on the phone that is connected to your computer, if applicable.
+You can install ppimagemarker and emclient locally, but you will need to install the ppclient from the Apple/Android official stores by using the Android AAB build or the iOS XCODE build; otherwise the app integrity API will fail.
+[This guide](https://docs.expo.dev/submit/) explains how to publish in Apple's and Google's app software repositories.

-##### You will need to perform the steps below from the ppclient, ppimagemarker and emclient folders, separately:
+**Repeat all the steps below from the ppimagemarker, emclient, and ppclient folders, separately:**

+**IMPORTANT: On Android, always install emclient before ppclient, otherwise you will run into [this issue](https://stackoverflow.com/questions/11730085/android-custom-permission-fails-based-on-app-install-order).** Once both are installed, you can update/redeploy them in any order as long as you do not uninstall them.

-For the development build, connect the phone to the computer and run:
+For the development build for Android, connect the phone to the computer and run:

 ```
 node ./build.js bare patch nosavepatches